ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 --- abstract

 Group communication for the Constrained Application Protocol (CoAP) can be secured using Group Object Security for Constrained RESTful Environments (Group OSCORE).
 A Group Manager is responsible for handling the joining of new group members, as well as for managing and distributing the group keying material.
 This document defines a RESTful admin interface at the Group Manager that allows an Administrator entity to create and delete OSCORE groups, as well as to retrieve and update their configuration.
-The ACE framework for Authentication and Authorization is used to enforce authentication and authorization of the Administrator at the Group Manager.
+The Authentication and Authorization for Constrained Environments (ACE) framework is used to enforce authentication and authorization of the Administrator at the Group Manager.
 Protocol-specific transport profiles of ACE are used to achieve communication security, proof of possession, and server authentication.

 --- middle